 The following are just a few of the titles and responsibilities of health informatics professionals:

-Health Informatics Consultant: a health IT specialist and/or analyst consulting independently or for a firm on EMR/EHR adoption, data analytics and research findings; information and computer systems; and the design, development, and implementation of proprietary software and technology.
+A health IT specialist and/or analyst consulting independently or for a firm on EMR/EHR adoption, data analytics, and research findings; information and computer systems; and the design, development, and implementation of proprietary software and technology.

-Health Informatics Director: with a penchant for technology and strong social and “people skills”, the health informatics director is the executive leader tasked with leading the integration and organization flow of data across all departments and divisions.
+With a penchant for technology and strong social and “people skills”, the health informatics director is the executive leader tasked with leading the integration and organizational flow of data across all departments and divisions.

-Electronic Medical Record Keeper: utilizes specific electronic medical record (EMR) applications and software programs,inputs sensitive patient information, current & past treatments, diagnoses, conditions, symptoms, medications, and more.
+Utilizes specific electronic medical record (EMR) applications and software programs, inputs sensitive patient information, current & past treatments, diagnoses, conditions, symptoms, medications, and more.
 Works with hospital administrators, researchers, and insurance companies to help maintain and facilitate electronic medical record keeping.